 The Hopkins Microbiology Course offers…

-...four weeks of intense learning activity focused on microbes and microbial life.
+...three weeks of intense learning activity focused on microbes and microbial life.
 Our approach is integrative, holistic and concept based.
 The study of microbes is placed firmly within the physiological, ecological (biogeochemical), genetic and evolutionary framework.

 ...exposure to a wealth of new ideas and concepts.
 Dedicated faculty and experienced teaching assistants are continuously on hand to offer guidance and expertise.